aomlomics/FAIReSheets/README.md

 ## Run

 Before running FAIReSheets, configure the `config.yaml` file given your desired parameters.
 These parameters determine the structure of your generated FAIRe template.
+You can also specify additional terms to add if you have relevant fields in your data that are not included in the FAIRe template.

-Finally, run FAIReSheets using:
+Run FAIReSheets from the root project directory using:
 ```bash
 python run.py
 ```
 Or alternatively you can run the `run.py` script in your IDE using the Play button.
+If you are missing things like a `.env` file, authentication credentials, or your spreadsheet ID to edit, the script will prompt you to add those, and/or create a sample `.env` file for you to edit.